 This course introduces students to management and leadership roles, functions, and practices of health care managers.
 Emphasis is placed on the skills and competencies necessary for effective health services management.
-Skills, competencies and roles covered in the course include those related to motivation, leadership, conflict management, negotiation, problem solving, power and influence, communication, and coordination.
+Skills, competencies and roles covered in the course include those related to motivation, leadership, governance, problem solving, power and influence, communication, and coordination.
+Additionally, students are introduced to the conceptual dimensions for health services organizations/systems at the macro and micro level.
+The course provides a conceptual framework for identifying, analyzing, evaluating and managing factors that influence the design, structure and effective operation of hospitals and other health care organizations.
+(Fall)